Stains and carpet, they go hand in hand, no matter how careful you are.

 Do not pour acetone on the stain as this can damage the backing of the carpet.

-- Saturate a clean white terry towel with acetone or nail polish remove
+- Saturate a clean white terry towel with acetone or nail polish remover.

-- Use the dry portion of the towel and blot the surface to absorb excess cleaner
+- Use the dry portion of the towel and blot the surface to absorb the excess cleaner.

 - Spray affected area with an all-purpose spot remover like Bionex on the stained area.

 - With another clean towel, blot the area dry.